sharkwouter/minigalaxy/README.md

 - Fedora 31
 - openSUSE Tumbleweed

+Minigalaxy does **not** ship for the following distributions because they do not contain the required version of PyGObject:

+- Ubuntu 18.04
+- openSUSE 15.1

 Other Linux distributions may work as well.
 Minigalaxy requires the following dependencies:

 - GTK+